Alloparenting: In nature

 Cooperative breeding exists in 9% of birds and in 3% of mammals.

-Alloparenting behavior is known from 120 mammal and 150 avian species.
+Alloparenting behavior is known from 120 mammal and 150 bird species.
 "In mammals, care typically encompasses allolactation, pup-feeding, babysitting and carrying young."
 This is seen when male Barbary macaques carry around unrelated infants and care for them for hours at a time.
 Another example is when warthog sows suckle piglets from other litters after the sows have lost their own litters.

 'Babysitting' in sperm whales

-Sperm whales (Physeter macrocephalus) are deep diving cetaceans that exhibit alloparental care in the form of 'babysitting'.
+Sperm whales (Physeter macrocephalus) are deep divers that exhibit alloparental care in the form of 'babysitting'.
 When the whales are young, they are not able to dive to and remain at the depths that their mothers frequent in order to graze and feed.
 Yet being left at the surface alone makes them vulnerable to predators like killer whales and sharks.
 Sperm whale social groups appear to modulate their diving behaviour in order to provide alloparental care to young within the group and reduce the time they spend alone at the surface, at the same time allowing the mother greater foraging freedom.
 They do this by changing the synchronicity of their dives to limit the time a young whale spends alone.
 As the 'babysitters' or alloparents dive and resurface the calves swim between them and therefore care is provided by a number of members within the social group.

 To observe alloparental care in sperm whales, researchers looked at patterns of diving and surfacing in groups with calves compared to groups without calves.
 The calves were observed accompanied by an adult member other than the mother and this allowed the mothers to feed while the calf was protected.
 The overlapping dive improves the survivability of the calf and benefits the mothers involved with the dive changes.
 This form of alloparenting is a learned behavior that occurs under certain circumstances.
 The neurobiological background in sperm whales has not been deeply observed but coincides with the basis for alloparental care and adolescents learning motherly actions early and the calves gaining the most benefit.